Our proxy voting and engagement efforts: An update

-In the past 12 months, Vanguard funds voted by proxy at more than 12,000 company meetings covering 120,000 items such as director elections, auditor ratifications, compensation plans, mergers, acquisitions, and other management or shareholder proposals.
-The following provides a more detailed discussion of the categories of proposals we vote on most frequently (specifically, director elections, compensation, and other corporate or shareholder proposals).
+In the past 12 months, Vanguard funds voted by proxy at more than 13,000 company meetings covering 120,000 items.
+These included director elections, auditor ratifications, compensation plans, mergers and acquisitions, and other management and shareholder proposals.
+The following provides a more detailed discussion of the categories we voted on most frequently.
 Our voting record is summarized in the table at the bottom of this page.

 Director elections.
 Board elections constitute one of the most critical areas of governance, because shareholders rely on directors to monitor management.
-Over the past 12 months, we supported 92% of director nominees.
-We voted against the remainder primarily because of concerns about candidates' independence, attendance, or actions taken by a committee on which they served.
-In a handful of situations, we withheld votes from directors who failed to observe good governance practices or showed a disregard for shareholder interests.
+Over the past 12 months, the funds supported 93% of director nominees.
+We voted against the remainder primarily because of concerns about candidates' independence, their attendance, or actions taken by a committee on which they served.
+In a handful of situations, we withheld votes from directors who in our view failed to observe good governance practices or showed a disregard for shareholder interests.

 Compensation.
 We dedicate considerable effort to ensuring that compensation programs align the interests of executives with those of shareholders.
 In the United States, our votes reflected our views on compensation as follows:

 Corporate proposals.
-We voted in favor of 97% of proposed mergers and acquisitions, supporting them if our analysis showed they would contribute to long-term value.
-A number of other company proposals ask for authorization of new shares or technical amendments to governing documents.
-We supported approximately 95% of the proposals to authorize additional shares or to make other capital structure changes; we voted against such proposals when they were unreasonably dilutive to current shareholders.
-In reviewing charter and bylaw proposals, we considered how the changes would affect shareholders' rights.
+We voted in favor of 95% of proposed mergers and acquisitions, supporting them if our analysis showed they would contribute to long-term value.
+A number of other company proposals asked for authorization of new shares or technical amendments to governing documents.
+We supported approximately 96% of these proposals; we voted against 4% when the authorization of new shares would unreasonably dilute current shareholders' ownership stakes.

 Shareholder proposals.
 Shareholders put forth proposals on issues ranging from governance to environmental or social policy changes.
-We are most likely to support changes that are consistent with our governance principles, such as annual elections for a board of directors.
-We typically abstained from voting on proposals that sought additional reporting or corporate policy changes on environmental or social matters.
-While companies' practices in these areas are topics that we discuss through engagement where they may be relevant to shareholder value, we believe these matters are generally the province of management and the board unless the proposals would have a significant, tangible impact on the value of a fund's investment.
+The funds were most likely to support changes that were consistent with our governance principles, such as annual elections for a board of directors.
+We typically abstained from voting on proposals that sought additional reporting or corporate policy changes regarding environmental or social matters for which a sufficient impact on shareholder value had not been established.
+Although we have generally concluded that these matters fall within the purview of management and the board, we brought them to companies' attention when it seemed they might be relevant to shareholder value.
 For more information, please see Vanguard's view: Social concerns and investing.

 Engagement with companies

-Although voting is important, we consider it the tip of the iceberg regarding our involvement as shareholders.
-Our voting activities tell only a small part of the story as it relates to our corporate governance program.
-Engagement with companies in which Vanguard funds invest is where we induce the most change.
-During our conversations with company leaders, we strive to provide constructive input that will better position companies to deliver sustainable value over the long term for all investors.
+Although voting is important, we believe it tells only a small part of the story of our corporate governance program.
+We induce the most change through engagement with the companies in which Vanguard funds invest.
+During our conversations with corporate leaders and board members, we strive to provide constructive input that will better position companies to deliver sustainable value over the long term for all investors.

-- We are preparing to vote at the shareholder meeting.
+- We were preparing to vote at the shareholder meeting.

-- An event has occurred at the company that could affect stock value.
+- An event occurred at the company that could have affected stock value.

-- We have a specific governance concern that is not on the ballot.
+- We had a specific governance concern that was not on the ballot.

 Voting and engagement in practice

-Here are several examples of how our informed voting and engagement has influenced positive change:
+Here are several examples of how informed voting and engagement have influenced positive change: